smash-transport/smash-vhlle-hybrid/docs/developer/building_docs.md

 #### At new patches

-When a new patch is released, it is usually worth adjusting the documentation title via `make retitle --push X.Y <new_title>`, where new title might simply be `X.Y.Z`, i.e. the complete new version string.
+When a new patch is released, it is usually worth adjusting the documentation title via `mike retitle --push X.Y <new_title>`, where new title might simply be `X.Y.Z`, i.e. the complete new version string.

 #### The development documentation